 We might propose then that it is an open question whether research must always precede and cause innovation, or whether there are other pre-conditions for innovation.
 On the face of it–brief survey of history of innovation, say–it would seem clear that research is not a prerequisite for innovation, that much innovation has taken place without research by people recognizing something to their advantage, as while working at a craft or servicing a locomotive or hammering flint into a spear point.
 Thus, while research funding is an interesting thing, there’s good reason to doubt that money is the only, or even a significant, driver of innovation.
 And just to look closely into this face, we might wonder if money offered by government bureaucrats would be the best, most effective money in choosing research to support, in the odd chance that research might cause innovation.

 We can wonder, as well, about patents as a proxy for innovation.
 Yes, patents tend to track things that are new, useful, and non-obvious.
 But how much of the new, useful, and non-obvious enters the patent system as a patent rather than as published “art” that limits the scope of what can be claimed as an exclusive right.
 That is–how much do issued patents track the total of “innovation” that arises each year in the U.S.?
+Estimates out there suggest that less than 5% of inventions with issued US patents ever see commercial play.
 There does appear to be a desire by some that it would be a great loss if anything were innovative without a patent–that is, the agenda is to increase the scope of the patent system so that anything that would be “innovative” would first have to pass through the patent system, would have to be owned, would have to enjoy two decades of exclusive control before anyone else would be permitted to adopt the innovation without purchasing it or instances of it or things made by using it.
 But that sort of agenda–expand patenting relative to total innovation–is a very different thing from “unleashing innovation” or “stimulating innovation.”

 Even “unleashing” or “stimulating” innovation as a matter of policy suggests a deep dissatisfaction with present practices, products, and living conditions.
 Yet NIST’s report does not come out and argue that we are just too stupid, we are doing things all wrong, and that without changing established habits, practices, and even bureaucratic ideologies, we are stuck in the mud of crappy lives, crappy products, and crappy ways of doing business, and crappy ways of stimulating innovation through research money and patenting.
 But no, we see nothing of this sort, as if innovation exists as an abstract policy goal, to make what’s great already even greater, to gild the lilies of paradise.
 It’s difficult to imagine a screwier starting point for a policy discussion about how to make the results of federally supported research more broadly available and useful.